Whether you’re purchasing or refinancing a home, our experienced lenders work diligently to find financing solutions that are tailor-made to fit you.

 Calculate the amount of mortgage you may qualify for using our Mortgage Qualifier calculator.
 Calculate approximately how much you can afford to borrow and estimate what your payments would be.
 This will help you to know the price bracket of the home you should be looking for.

-Calculate your debt-to-income ratio by adding up your monthly debts and dividing by your gross monthly income.
+Calculate your debt-to-income ratio by adding up your monthly debt payments and dividing by your gross monthly income.
 A debt-to-income rate under 28 – 36 percent is usually desired.

 What you can afford depends on your income, credit rating, current monthly expenses, down payment and the interest rate.
 Also, take a careful look at your family budget and your housing needs before you decide how much you can really afford.